devtechsystems/devtechsys.com/_projects/The-Basis-of-Property-Rights-and.md

 ---
-title: The Basis Of Property Rights And
-Project Title: The Basis of Property Rights & Predatory Behavior in Colombia Start Year: '1992'
+title: The Basis of Property Rights & Predatory Behavior in Colombia Project Title: The Basis of Property Rights & Predatory Behavior in Colombia Start Year: '1992'
 End Year: '1993'